 Community Medical Center Hospital & Clinic Patients

 Patients with symptoms, should call our FREE 24/7 Nurse on Call line for symptom evaluation (406) 327-4770.
 Please call this number in advance of visiting the hospital or any clinic.
 Patients experiencing respiratory or flu-like symtoms may also check-in online at Community FirstCare for symptom evaluation.
 Anyone experienceing a life threating condition should call 911 or visit the emergency room.

-All adult patients (who can tolerate a mask) and all approved visitors are required to have a mask / cloth face covering on prior to entering and must wear it for the duration of their visit.
-Mask will be provided for those who need them.
+All adult patients (who can tolerate a mask) and all approved visitors are required to have a mask on prior to entering and must wear it for the duration of their visit.
+A surgical mask will be provided at the entrance.

 Temporary Visitor Restrictions

-To limit the spread of infectious illnesses, in-person visits will not be allowed starting July 1, 2020.
+To limit the spread of infectious illnesses, in-person visits are not allowed at this time.
 We encourage patients and their families to communicate through phone and video chat. iPads are available for patients to use upon request.
 Visitor exceptions may be made on a case-by-case basis for the following: